© Crown copyright 2022

-2.6 Producing biofuels and/or fuel substitutes on your registered (entered) premises
+2.6 Producing biofuels or fuel substitutes, or both, on your registered (entered) premises

-You only need to enter your premises once for all your production of biofuels and/or fuel substitutes.
-However, if you change premises, add more premises or change the type of fuel that you produce, you must notify us at the address in paragraph 2.5 above.
+You only need to enter your premises once for all your production of biofuels or fuel substitutes.
+However, if you change premises, add more premises or change the type of fuel that you produce, you must tell us at the address in paragraph 2.5 above.

 The transport, storage, use and the treatment processes associated with producing biodiesel from tallow (melted and clarified animal fat) and waste vegetable oil (and in some circumstances from virgin non-waste vegetable oils) can be subject to various controls regulated by the Environment Agency.
 These controls may include a requirement for a Pollution Prevention and Control (PPC) Permit or a Waste Management Licence (WML).

 Generally, the production of biodiesel by individuals such as householders and farmers for their own use, that is, for non-commercial purposes, would not be subject to the PPC Regulations.
-Where a PPC permit isn’t required and where biodiesel production involves the treatment of waste the requirement for waste management controls will still be relevant.
+Where a PPC permit is not needed and where biodiesel production involves the treatment of waste the requirement for waste management controls will still be relevant.

-In light of European case law the Environment Agency is obliged to consider that waste derived biodiesel has not ceased to be waste until it has been burnt in an engine for energy recovery.
-However the Environment Agency has set out a position that it doesn’t consider that requiring environmental authorisations for the storage, supply and use of waste derived biodiesel for use as a motor fuel is in the public interest.
+The Environment Agency considers that waste derived biodiesel has not ceased to be waste until it has been burnt in an engine for energy recovery.
+The Environment Agency has set out a position that it does not consider that requiring environmental authorisations for the storage, supply and use of waste derived biodiesel for use as a motor fuel is in the public interest.

-The use of waste derived biodiesel to support combustion in industrial plant such as a boiler will be subject to controls under the Waste Incineration Directive and regulated through PPC by Local Authorities or Environment Agency.
+The use of waste derived biodiesel to support combustion in industrial plant such as a boiler will be subject to controls under the Waste Incineration Directive and regulated through PPC by local authorities or the environment agency.

 3. Biodiesel, bioethanol and their blends

-3.1 What rates of duty apply to biofuels?
+3.1 Rates of duty that apply to biofuels

 3.1.1 Duty rates for fuel substitutes

-Under the Energy Products Directive (EPD), the rate of duty on additives and extenders is that of the host oil - whatever oil they are added to.
-Therefore, where additives or extenders are added to rebated fuel or liquefied petroleum gas (LPG), the rate of duty on the additives or extenders should be that of the rebated fuel, or the LPG.
+Under the Hydrocarbon Oil Duties Act 1979 (HODA), the rate of duty on additives and extenders is that of the host oil.
+The host oil means whatever oil they are added to.
+Where additives or extenders are added to rebated fuel or liquefied petroleum gas (LPG), the rate of duty on the additives or extenders should be that of the rebated fuel or LPG.
 We have amended UK legislation to meet our obligation under the EPD.

 With fuel substitutes, the duty rate is applied to the whole non-hydrocarbon oil content of the liquid.
 So, if a duty paid fuel substitute is added to another fuel substitute which is not duty paid, duty is due under Section 6A of HODA on the duty unpaid part of the mixture.

-3.3 Can I use straight vegetable oil (SVO) or used cooking oil (UCO) to produce biodiesel?
+3.3 Using straight vegetable oil (SVO) or used cooking oil (UCO) to produce biodiesel

-If we suspect, either through lack of supporting evidence, or due to other information, that your product doesn’t meet the biodiesel specification, we may take representative samples for testing (see regulations 10 and 11 of Biofuels and Other Fuel Substitutes (Payment of Excise Duties, etc) Regulations 2004).
+If we suspect, either through lack of supporting evidence, or due to other information, that your product does not meet the biodiesel specification, we may take representative samples for testing (see regulations 10 and 11 of Biofuels and Other Fuel Substitutes (for example, Payment of Excise Duties, etc) Regulations 2004).
 Producers should provide evidence by having their fuel regularly tested against all aspects of the specification.
-(See paragraph 2.1.)
+Read paragraph 2.1 for more information.

-Important: The following paragraph has the force of law
+The following paragraph has the force of law.

 Under the powers given by Regulation 6 of the Revenue Traders (Accounts and Records) Regulations 1992 HMRC requires that details of recipes used to produce biodiesel are kept and preserved for 6 years.
 This requirement also applies to supporting documents showing that the recipe is followed for each batch produced and to the preservation of any test results linked to particular batches.

-If your production method includes the use of additives with SVO and/or UCO you should be aware that there are restrictions on the use of ‘tied’ oils, which are relieved of duty except when used as motor fuels.
-You can find more information on tied oils in Notice 184A Mineral (hydrocarbon) oil put to certain use: Excise Duty relief.
+If your production method includes the use of additives with either SVO or UCO (or both) you should be aware that there are restrictions on the use of ‘tied’ oils, which are relieved of duty except when used as motor fuels.
+You can find more information on tied oils in Get relief for mineral oil put to certain uses (Excise Notice 184A).
 Marked or rebated fuels (such as red diesel and kerosene) must not be used as road fuel or as additives in road fuel.
-More information can be found in Notice 192: Registered Dealers in Controlled Oils.
+More information can be found in Registered Dealers in Controlled Oil (Excise Notice 192).

-If you need further advice you should contact the Excise: enquiries helpline.
+If you need more advice you should contact the Excise enquiries helpline.

-3.4.1 How do I prove that my fuel is biodiesel?
+3.3.1 How to prove that your fuel is biodiesel

-Testing should always be done when there are changes in the recipe, the raw materials used and/or the production method.
+Testing should always be done when there are changes in the recipe and either or both of the:

 The following table is a guideline to the minimum frequency and level of tests HMRC expects.